sarahciston/codingcare/_drafts/moderation_2.md

 # 1. "SOMEONE WANTS TO CUT A HOLE IN YOU AND FUCK YOU THROUGH IT, BUDDY" | Introduction

 [**hook**]
-Getting answers from generative AI may seem as simple as composing a prompt; but a large, deterministic infrastructure of guardrails helps keep large language models (LLMs) on track.
-Large foundation models, designed for a broad range of tasks and for later modification via fine-tuning, are known to be ripe for misuse and exploitation.
+Getting answers from generative AI may seem as simple as composing a prompt; but a large, deterministic infrastructure of guardrails helps keep these tools on track.
+Their large foundation models, designed for a broad range of tasks and for later modification via fine-tuning, are known to be ripe for misuse and exploitation.
 Companies' AI safety teams work to maintain what the AI industry terms "alignment" in order to ensure their models are in keeping with the human values they wish to support.
-They argue that these require continual vigilance and adjustment, as users continually test models' boundaries.
-[XXX][However, the assumptions built into these guardrails are just as broad as tasks expected of the foundation models themselves.] [research questions][XXX]
+They argue that their tools require continual vigilance and adjustment, as users continually test models' boundaries.
+At the same time, the baseline values their models are designed to reinforce are rarely given more than cursory contextualization.
+The cultural and values-based assumptions built into these guardrails are just as far-reaching as tasks expected of the foundation models themselves.
+There are disparities in what values are selected, how they are interpreted, how they are applied, how they are technically managed, benchmarked and [XXX], and how they impact [users].
+They are used as justification to manage the language of billions of inputs and outputs of their worldview-reinforcing devices.

-**Research Question: How are guardrails socially produced and technically enforced?**
+This paper explores how large model guardrails are socially produced and technically enforced through language.
+It traces the [XXX]

 [**definitions**]
-The term guardrails (broadly) refers to the restrictions placed on models (and by extension users) in order to keep models operating as their designers wish.
+The term guardrails broadly refers to the restrictions placed on models (and by extension users) in order to keep models operating as their designers wish.
 They detect, prevent, or correct unwanted content [@BuilderAI].
 Their techniques and taxonomies can be incorporated into a model's initial training as well as into later refinements.
 Guardrails and content moderation are related in their goals but distinguished by their approaches: Guardrails are a proactive strategy for anticipating potential issues, built into the model independent of user prompting.
 Content moderation happens reflexively, when a user's prompt or a model's reply flags an issue.
 Moderated content can then become additional data for additional guardrail training during reinforcement learning; and many guardrails enforce aspects of content moderation, i.e. preventing the discussion or display of certain topics, but guardrails also control for other outcomes including jailbreaks.

 [**argument-setup**]
 At their core, guardrails (including automated content moderation) are always enacting control through an exchange of language.
 They determine permissible language through language-based interfaces: They evaluate users' written or spoken prompts, and prevent or correct models' outputs based on these.
 This paper looks at guardrails in formation as distinct technical processes within text-based machine learning pipelines.
 They work similarly to other evaluative processes, in that they 'solve for' the designers' most desirable, normative, or expected results; however, they are useful to study as the most explicitly values-based and thus least subtle processes which do so.
 By transforming subjective values and concepts into quantified categories, guardrails codify, replicate, and distribute definitions — separating the 'signal' from the 'noise' of content that should be moderated.
 This paper treats guardrails as a language problem, framed as a particular form of conversation.
 Like all code execution, these processes are potentially value-defining and meaning-making (as speech acts [@marinoCriticalCodeStudies2020a, @austinHowThingsWords2009]), but occur as numerical manipulations at scales and speeds illegible to the human sensorium [@hansenFeedForwardFutureTwentyFirstCentury2015].
 This meaning making is implicit and opaque, as the 'black box' converts technical measures into social definitions, without regard for how their meanings transform (see [@berryTracingToxicityCode2023] for a discussion of this effect with regard to measuring 'toxicity').

 <!-- why this matters -->
 The challenge is to distinguish useful flagging from useful content that got flagged.
 However, this distinction is always utterly contextual and thus can’t be automated.
 Critical AI research agrees that AI techniques should not be used in high risk situations, and we must also consider these high ambiguity situations as well — in particular where high risk and high ambiguity overlap.

 *How much can even take seriously using the frameworks and rubrics made within these mindsets and paradigms?*
 As language becomes machine readable, must it be beholden to taxonomies?
 And how can the values contained within those taxonomies, working their way through layers of vectorization and into every prompt reply, be reconsidered?

 ### 1.1 Related work

-More and more research is exploring hate speech and content moderation, including Berry's 2023 look at the Jigsaw/Perspective API using critical code studies.
+More and more research is exploring hate speech and content moderation, including Berry's 2023 look at the Jigsaw/Perspective API using critical code studies [@berryTracingToxicityCode2023].
 The focus on hate speech
 [XXX-moredatasets]
 [XXX-addRelatedResearch]
 Caroline Sinders (2017) noted of the same model that shorter texts or non-Latin alphabets were more likely to be marked 'toxic', [@sindersToxicityToneAre2017] indicating that what is actually being measured is not toxicity but